"Can I purchase your images?"

 because the morning light is best for photographing scenery, I am personally

 inclined to get started around 7 am or no later than 8 am.
-I find that fills
+It fills

 the morning nicely.